 Composted mulches derived from site-won mulch which has been windrowed for a minimum of 6 months in a manner to accelerate composting may (dependent upon quantity and space available for composting) be mixed with site topsoil in order to increase its organic (carbon) content and to aid in erosion resistance on batters.
-The component of composted site mulches mixed with topsoils will be considered during the detailed design phase and will form part of the soil testing procedures with advice from the soil scientist, but may include up to 50% of composted mulch.
+The component of composted site mulches mixed with topsoils will be considered during the detailed design phase and will form part of the soil testing procedures with advice from the soil scientist.